-When you’ve exhausted the sprinklers, museums and other ways to stay cool during the sizzling hot days of summer, it’s time to bring out the big guns.
+Hey, it is hot enough for ya?
+When you’ve exhausted the sprinklers, free pools, museums and other ways to stay cool during the sizzling hot days of summer, it’s time to bring out the big guns.
 Nothing beats the heat quite like a float on a lazy river or a thrilling ride down a water slide.
 The cool relief of a water park is closer than you think.
 Here are our picks for the best outdoor water parks near NYC!
 (Like your water parks climate controlled?
-Check out these indoor spots!)
+Check out these indoor water park spots!)

 For A Local Favorite: Splish Splash

 NYC residents don’t need to head that far for a deluxe water park experience.
-Just 90 minutes outside of the city on Long Island, Splish Splash has something for everyone.
+Just 90 minutes outside of the city on Long Island, Splish Splash is celebrating its 30th anniversary this year.
 The 44" and under set will enjoy the kiddie pools, elephant slide, octopus pool and interactive pirate ship, complete with water cannons and slides.
 For thrillseekers, attractions include New York’s only water roller coaster, body slides with intense inclines, and several group rides for the family that likes to get wet together.
-Other chilling out options include relaxing in a rented cabana, by a wave pool, floating down a lazy river in a tube, or taking in a show featuring parrot trainer Weldon Middlebrooks.
+Other chilling out options include relaxing in a rented cabana by a wave pool or floating down a lazy river in a tube.

 2549 Splish Splash Dr.